 More Folate-Rich Foods

 Other good sources of folate are asparagus and eggs.
-You can also find it in chicken liver, beans, sunflower seeds, and leafy green vegetables like spinach or romaine lettuce.
-According to the American Cancer Society, the best way to get folate is not from a pill, but by eating enough fruits, vegetables, and enriched grain products.
+You can also find it in beans, sunflower seeds, and leafy green vegetables like spinach or romaine lettuce.
+The best way to get folate is not from a pill, but by eating enough fruits, vegetables, and enriched grain products.

 Pass Up the Deli Counter

-An occasional Reuben sandwich or hot dog at the ballpark probably isn't going to hurt you.
-But cutting back on processed meats like bologna, ham, and hot dogs may help lower your risk of colorectal and stomach cancers.
-Also, eating meats that have been preserved by smoking or with salt raises your exposure to agents that can potentially cause cancer.
+An occasional Reuben sandwich or hot dog at the ballpark isn't going to hurt you.
+But cutting back on processed meats like bologna, ham, and hot dogs will help lower your risk of colorectal and stomach cancers.
+Also, eating meats that have been preserved by smoking or with salt raises your exposure to chemicals that can potentially cause cancer.